moldis-group/home/Astropics.md

 ---
 layout: default
 ---
-## Here are some pics clicked from the office roof-top.
+## Here are some pics clicked from the office roof-top

 ### The Moon
 <img src="astropics/20220117_191254.jpg"  height="400">